greeley

 The colonists fought the grasshoppers for four years.
 They learned which crops the insects avoided and planted their fields using that knowledge.
 They also used various (different) traps to capture the grasshoppers before they grew wings.
 After many grasshoppers were trapped, the others would leave as soon as they had their wings.

-A. Z. Solomon had a contest for a man to win a suit.
+A. Z. Salomon had a contest for a man to win a suit.

 John Templeton rigged up a trap and caught what he thought was over a million grasshoppers.
 He brought the insects into the store in a grain sack to get the prize.

-Mr. Solomon would not give the suit because the grasshoppers were dead.
+Mr. Salomon would not give the suit because the grasshoppers were dead.
 Templeton went back and caught another million grasshoppers.
 He brought them into the store alive this time.

 The store owner still would not give the suit until after Mr. Templeton counted each grasshopper.
 Templeton said he would be glad to count them, but he would have to let them out of the sack first.
 Since it was night already, he would also have to let them out inside the store.

-Mr. Solomon then agreed to give Templeton the prize of the suit without counting the grasshoppers first.
+Mr. Salomon then agreed to give Templeton the prize of the suit without counting the grasshoppers first.
 John Templeton proudly wore his blue broadcloth suit every Sunday.

 Back to Top Facts History People Activities Recreation Landmarks